- What We Do Products & Services

 - Contact Us Get in touch today

-Below is a list frequently asked questions regarding the GC 100 index.
+Below is a list frequently asked questions regarding the Global Compact 100 index.
 If your question is not answered here or you would like additional information, please contact Melissa Chase, Marketing Specialist.

 Companies are eligible for the index if they or their parent company have been Global Compact signatories for a minimum of one year, they are publicly listed, and they fall within the research universe of Sustainalytics, who provided the research for the index.
 As well, they must pass a minimum financial screen that requires positive EBIT on average for the three years preceding the index annual review.
 In the case that a company is already a constituent of the index, it will only be removed if there are two consecutive years of negative three-year average EBIT figures.